 - The ID code that uniquely identifies the winning game (found in the Play Detail section)

 There are ten regional wheels used in Lotto draws, each named after cities across the country.
 Before June 2009, each regional draw took place in its corresponding city (with Rome also hosting the National draw), but since then they have been consolidated into one of three locations; Milan, Naples or Rome.

 The following table lists all 11 Lotto wheels and the location from which they are drawn:

 Games of chance have existed in some format in Italy for hundreds of years, and the origins of Lotto can be traced back to Genoa in the 16th century.
 Five city officials would be selected at random from 120 eligible noblemen, and people would bet on the outcome.
 The number of candidates was later reduced to 90, and a more structured version of the lottery developed as numbers were used instead of names.

+The 90 numbers format proved very popular across different parts of Italy, which at the time was divided into various territories, such as the Kingdom of Naples and the Duchy of Milan.
+Several local traditions about playing Lotto were spawned, the most notable example being the Neapolitan Smorfia.
 Arguments about the legality of betting raged for some time, but eventually a Lotto game which was fully regulated and approved by the government was introduced in Venice in 1734.
 Draws only took place two or three times a year at the start, before becoming fortnightly events in 1807.